foundations-fall-2016/session5/readme.md

     padding: 1rem;
 }
 ```
-Add back the features necessary for two column display on wide screens:
+2. add back the features necessary for two column display on wide screens:

 ```css
 @media only screen and (min-width: 768px) {